risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

 |

 control plane components
-   control and manage cluster
+   control and manage a cluster

    backend system pods can be seen within kube-system namespace ``kubectl get pods -n kube-system``

-   - etcd - master node - sychronised and distributed data store for the cluster state
+   - etcd - master node - synchronised and distributed data store for the cluster state

    - cube REST API server - master node

-   - cube controlller manager - master node- bundles several back end components into one package
+   - cube controller manager - master node- bundles several back end components into one package

    - cube scheduler - master node - schedules pods to run on specific nodes

-   - kubelet - each node - agant that executes containers on each node, it is a service than can be verified by running ``sudo systemctl status kubelet``
+   - kubelet - each node - agent that executes containers on each node, it is a service that can be verified by running ``sudo systemctl status kubelet``

    - kube-proxy - each node- deals with between nodes network communication by adding firewall routing rules